|CCA||Copper clad aluminum|

 plastic strain.
 Wire size or elongation change that does not disappear after the wire is drawn.
 Usually accompanied by some elastic deformation.

 polycrystalline diamond die.
-See preffered term PCD die.
+See preferred term PCD die.

 recutting.
 Recutting or sometimes called refurbishing or reboring of the die, removes all the defects generated by the passing of the wire through the die’s geometry.
 This operation gives the die a bigger diameter.
 The amount of the required increase in diameter depends on the wear and general condition of the die.
 Recutting is a complete reprocessing of the die, rebuilding a proper geometry.
 Learn more about Esteves refurbishing services here>